stephaniebang/classapp-challenge/README.md

-# ClassApp Challenge
+# CSV to JSON parser

-ClassApp challenge solution implemented with the [google-libphonenumber library](https://www.npmjs.com/package/google-libphonenumber) and tested with [Mocha](https://www.npmjs.com/package/mocha).
+A CSV to JSON parser implemented with the [google-libphonenumber library](https://www.npmjs.com/package/google-libphonenumber) and tested with [Mocha](https://www.npmjs.com/package/mocha).